In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 To increase the amount of blood flow even more, and turbo charge hair growth, try some of the scalp massages and exercises whilst being inverted.

-Realistically you need to stick with any regime for at least 60 days before being able to assess whether it is actually working or not.
+Realistically, you need to stick with any regime for at least 8 weeks before you can accurately assess whether it is actually working or not.
+This is why I suggest you choose just two or three of the methods above, and stick with them consistently.